 3. Choosing the right tool and using it

-A lab manager’s duties are mostly recurring mundane tasks such as income and expenditure revision, restocking supplies, preparing for regulatory inspection or renewing regulatory permits.
-Most of these tasks can be taken care of in less time, if the right tools are used.
-For example, there are reliable income and expenditure tracking softwares available, which could also provide an insight into the lab budgeting.
+A lab manager’s duties are mostly recurring mundane tasks such as income and expenditure revision, restocking supplies, preparing for regulatory inspection, or renewing regulatory permits.
+Most of these tasks can be taken care of in less time if the right tools are used.
+For example, there are reliable income and expenditure tracking software available, which could also provide an insight into the lab budgeting.
 In the case of restocking supplies, a barcoding system can be implemented, in which every item taken out of the inventory is tracked and recorded using its barcode.
 This will save the time that a lab manager spends on making a regular supply check and can provide insights into the lab inventory.

 4. Staying up-to-date and acquiring new skills

 As science and technology evolve, lab activities are also affected.
 Staying up-to-date on the latest developments in the field will foster growth, in terms of the scope of the lab work and personnel competency.
-A lab manager, in particular, generally possesses a technical background but also require non-technical skills to fill the role.
+A lab manager, in particular, generally possesses a technical background but also requires non-technical skills to fill the role.
 Investing in related training sessions such that relevant new skills can be acquired can be beneficial to the lab in the long run.

 Conclusively, a lab manager is similar to a business manager.
 A lab manager is responsible for all aspects, from setting up a lab, to setting sights on the lab’s direction and keeping it running.
 It requires technical knowledge, analytical, organizational, and most importantly, people skills.
 Understanding lab technicality, as well as its people, is key to becoming an efficient lab manager.
 Successful lab managers also know when they need help to accomplish their tasks, and they are always open to new ideas and learning new things.